Last week I dropped a little “bomb” at AAAIM’s Building Bridges conference at the beautiful St. Regis in San Francisco. But more on that later.

 So, Limited Partners should not waste their time discussing ways to produce viable alpha (portfolio returns) by jumping from one financial asset to another, but instead focus on why a financial asset does not trail the performance of its underlying production.
 It should follow the money-trail to where it reaches the actual assets they (indirectly) invest in, and flatten its deployment in order to tap into its massive opportunity (in technology Venture at least).
 It requires from Limited Partners the knowledge of how their risk is currently deployed, how their money is fragmented, and how the economic model they currently deploy is systemically unable to discover the outliers of innovation.

 The real source of financial instability in our country is a financial system eleven times the size of production, the real source of the financial underperformance in Venture is the complexity of its investment pyramid (see The State of Venture Capital).
-In both cases it means we have become a nation of gamblers rather than a producer of socioeconomic value the public can trust.
+In both cases it means we have become a nation of gamblers rather than a producer of social economic value the public can trust.
 And in this day and age, surely the public does not want to gamble on its future anymore.